-National Fatwa Council has however, announced that it would maintain the halal status of two Cadbury products which contained traces of pig DNA.
+National Fatwa Council has, however, announced that it would maintain the halal status of two Cadbury products that contained traces of pig DNA.

-Corporate affairs head of Mondolez Malaysia, Raja Zalina Raja Safran said the company stood by its halal certification and also had the highest levels of product labelling standards.
+Corporate affairs head of Mondolez Malaysia, Raja Zalina Raja Safran said the company stood by its halal certification and also had the highest levels of product labeling standards.

 Raja Zalina said the company was focused on resolving the concerns which had led to the recall of two batches of Cadbury dairy milk products in Malaysia.

 “Although the company recalled the products voluntarily, we have no reason to believe that there is any porcine or pork-related ingredient in our Cadbury chocolates,” Raja Zalina said in a statement to local media.

 The company did not give any further details when contacted about its being halal.